chauff/cse1500-demo-code/README.md

 This extension overlays a `<div>` on every page (once it is enabled of course) on the left-hand side of the web page.
 It lists the cookie name/value pairs that are accessible to it through JavaScript.

-To enable it on Firefox, execute the following steps:
+To enable it in Firefox, execute the following steps:

-1. Type `about:debugging` into your browser's address bar.
+1. Type `about:debugging` into Firefox's address bar.
 2. Click the `This Firefox` icon on the top-left.
 3. Click the `Load Temporary Add-on` button and navigate to the `manifest.json` file.